 Table 5.
-Effect of treatments on water holding capacity (%) at different depths of post harvest soil
+Effect of treatments on water holding capacity (%) at different depths of post-harvest soil

 4. Conclusion

-The application of coconut frond biochar at 10 t ha⁻¹, combined with either dolomite or calcium silicate as per LR significantly improved soil physical properties compared to KAU POP and KAU Organic POP.
+The application of coconut frond biochar at 10 t ha⁻¹, combined with either dolomite or calcium silicate as per LR, significantly improved soil physical properties compared to KAU POP and KAU Organic POP.
 The reduction in bulk density and improvement of porosity, water stable aggregates and water holding capacity indicate that biochar plays a crucial role in improving soil structure and water retention.
-These benefits are attributed to the highly porous nature of biochar, which enhances aeration, water retention, and microbial activity, as well as its high surface area and CEC which facilitate soil aggregation and nutrient retention.
+These benefits are attributed to the highly porous nature of biochar, which enhances aeration, water retention, and microbial activity, as well as its high surface area and CEC, which facilitate soil aggregation and nutrient retention.
 Additionally, the liming effect of dolomite and calcium silicate improved soil structure by reducing soil acidity, increasing Ca²⁺ and Mg²⁺ availability, and enhancing flocculation and aggregate stability.
 The combined application of organic and inorganic amendments further promoted soil aggregation and stability, creating a more favourable soil environment.
 Overall, this study underscores the potential of biochar-based amendments in enhancing soil physical properties, thereby contributing to sustainable soil management and improved crop productivity in acidic soils.

 Ethical approval This research has been conducted in an ethical and responsible manner and is in full compliance with all relevant codes of experimentation and legislation.